 Peer group.
 The peer group we used in evaluating the executive compensation decisions being reported in this proxy statement is composed of companies we feel are the best match for us in industry and revenues, and, to a lesser degree, market capitalization.
 It is the committee's view that annual revenues as opposed to market capitalization represent a better criterion to use in identifying energy companies for the peer group because revenue size is more stable over time and is more commonly used to evaluate compensation.
-Adjusted from our 2016 peer group by removal of two companies, Basic Energy and Ultra Petroleum, for bankruptcy-related reasons, our 2017 peer group comprises the following companies (the "2017 peer group"):
+Adjusted from our 2017 peer group by removal of two companies, Bill Barrett Corporation and Stone Energy due to their ongoing merger activities, and the addition of Carrizo Oil and Gas, Inc., Oasis Petroleum, Inc., PDC Energy, Inc., and WPX Energy, Inc., companies deemed peer-appropriate in terms of revenues, market capitalization and line of business, our 2018 peer group includes the following companies (the "2018 peer group"):

-Bill Barrett Corporation Parker Drilling Company Cabot Oil & Gas Corporation Patterson - UTI Energy, Inc. Cimarex Energy Company Pioneer Energy Services Corporation Denbury Resources, Inc. SM Energy Company Helmerich & Payne, Inc. Stone Energy Corporation Laredo Petroleum, Inc. Whiting Petroleum Corporation Newfield Exploration Company
+- Cabot Oil & Gas Corporation

+- Carrizo Oil and Gas, Inc.

+- Cimarex Energy Company

+- Denbury Resources, Inc.

+- Helmerich & Payne, Inc.

+- Laredo Petroleum, Inc.

+- Newfield Exploration Company